iamatulsingh/iamatulsingh.github.io/_posts/2023-12-29-image-inquisition-eksclustergames.md

 688655246681.dkr.ecr.us-west-1.amazonaws.com/central_repo-aaf4a7c@sha256:7486d05d33ecb1c6e1c796d59f63a336cfa8f54a3cbc5abf162f533508dd8b01
 ```

-It's clear that the image is in ECR so obvisuly we need to run the AWS commands to go ahead.
+It's clear that the image is in ECR so obviously we need to run some AWS commands to go ahead.

 ```bash